ompajgade/ompajgade-demo/README.md

 # ompajgade-demo
-This is My First Repository.
+This is My First Git Repository.
+Author - Om Pajgade